RomitDeokar/GigKavach/README.md

 ### 9.5 Premium Price Forecast
 7-day forward pricing.
 Worker sees: "This week ₹108 → Next week ₹127 (+18%) — Monsoon approaching."
 Creates urgency, builds trust through transparency.
 No insurance product in India does this.
- Similar to how flight price trackers show *"prices expected to rise — book now"*, GigShield shows workers a **7-day forward premium forecast** so they know if buying today is cheaper than waiting.
+ Similar to how flight price trackers show *"prices expected to rise — book now"*, GigKavach shows workers a **7-day forward premium forecast** so they know if buying today is cheaper than waiting.

 **What the worker sees on the Policy screen:**